hemanthYerra/imdock/README.md

   * Stop containers: `docker-compose stop`
   * Kill containers: `docker-compose kill`
   * View container logs: `docker-compose logs`
-  * Execute command inside of container: `docker exec -it smartdocker-php-fpm COMMAND` where `COMMAND` is whatever you want to run.
+  * Execute command inside of container: `docker exec -it imdock-php-fpm COMMAND` where `COMMAND` is whatever you want to run.
 For instance, `/bin/bash` to open a console prompt.